 Students are assessed when they first register in the district.
 Students are reassessed at the end of their first year and each following year until they are measured to be proficient.
 Students in grades four through twelve and at the Intermediate level of proficiency may receive an assessment at the end of the first semester.
 Upon reaching proficient status, students are monitored through reassessment and academic performance for two years.

 Students are reclassified when they reach proficiency on the AZELLA.
 When students are classified as Proficient, they are placed in the mainstream curriculum.

 Students are reclassified when they reach a proficient score on the AZELLA test.
 Reclassified students are monitored for two years.
-During the monitoring period, students’ grades in mainstream classes are reviewed at the end of the first and third quarters, and their language proficiency is assessed annually using the AZELLA.
+During the monitoring period, students’ grades in mainstream classes are reviewed at the end of the first and third quarters.
 If students are having difficulty with classes, they are eligible for participation in extended day, Saturday school, and/or summer school.

 Additional Services and Functions

 - Professional Development for teachers, administrators and staff

 - Consultation on instructional materials and curricular design

 - Consultation for parental engagement/advocacy